Rice insurance plan should cover elective abortions

-Nam’s statement is normal is supported by the numbers.
+Nam’s statement that abortion is normal is supported by the numbers.
 According to the Centers for Disease Control and Prevention, the overall abortion rate in 2015 was 11.8 per 1,000 women, with women in their 20s accounting for 58.7 percent of abortions.
 For women between 20 and 24, the abortion rate was 19.9 abortions per 1,000 women.

 And yet, I struggled to find a single current Rice student to speak on the experience of having an abortion.
 My inability to locate a current student source suggests either that women at Rice aren’t having abortions or that they are, and no one is talking about it.

 My fear is this: Abortion is still a largely taboo topic, especially in Texas, and even at Rice, where we skirt around the topic of contraception in our Critical Thinking in Sexuality classes.
 The student health insurance committee will only consider adding elective abortion coverage if it is “widely requested.”
 But when it comes to abortion, women stay silent to avoid the stigma surrounding it.

 “The whole experience was incredibly isolating emotionally,” Nam told me.
 “I had this thing that happened that I felt very deep down, 'I can't tell people about this.'”

 Stigma aside, women don’t know in advance that they will need an abortion.
 When they do need one, there is no time to petition the Student Insurance Office for a policy change that may or may not happen.
 There is only time to seek help from the resources that offer it.